huntzhan/GeekCMS/README.md

 After developing GeekCMS v0.2.1, which became a big ball of mud, I've learned a lot about what should not be done and what should be done:

 1. GeekCMS v0.2.1 is such a platform that can not do anything without plugins, the procedure from loading text file to writing static pages is performed by the logic of plugins.
-The idea behides that is 'plug and play', which is just fine, but since GeekCMS v0.2.1 do not well define the protocals related to plugins, the system finally became a joke.
-Interfaces and protocals must be set up for 'plug and play' architecture, by trading of some unnecessary freedom.
+The idea behides that is plugin based architecture, which is just fine, but since GeekCMS v0.2.1 do not well define the protocals related to plugins, the system finally became a joke.
+Interfaces and protocals must be set up for plugin based architecture, by trading of some unnecessary freedom.
 1. Lacks of definition of how user interacts with the system, including how user starts a project, how developer deploys their theme.
 1. Lacks of unit test, which should be done.
 1. GeekCMS v0.2.1 do not support python 2.x.
 Considering the popularity of python 2.x, the system should support it in following versions.

-In short, the future work will foucs on the 'plug and play' protocals.
+In short, the future work will foucs on the plugin protocals of the program.

 ## Basic Concept